Like many people these days I am consciously trying to cut back my sugar consumption, for both health and vanity!

 In the quest for a natural sugar alternative I tried Natvia (Truvia in the US) – a blend of stevia and erythritol – also known as granulated stevia.
 I tried to research as best I could to work out if erythritol was a FODMAP.
 The best I could find is a description on wikipedia which suggests that there are very few side effects as it is readily absorbed.
 So, I used Natvia in my baking, hot chocolates, and also enjoyed chocolate bars which are sweetened with Natvia.
 The end result is that it caused me many digestive dramas – nausea, cramps, and constipation.
 So, having tried and tested erythritol myself I can conclude with certainty that for me, erythritol is a FODMAP.
 So for others with IBS, please be very very cautious!

 When looking for a natural sweetener I now use pure stevia and combine it with rice malt syrup – I find this combination works well as stevia on its own can often have a bitter after-taste.
-Read this post about rice malt syrup as it is an amazing low fructose, low GI alternative to honey and table sugar in baking and is becoming more common as the main sweetener in processed snacks, in Australia at least.
+Read this post about rice malt syrup as it is an amazing low fructose alternative to honey and is becoming more common as the main sweetener in processed snacks, in Australia at least.

 All the best,